 You should notice an improvement in your symptoms within five to seven days.
 If you don’t start feeling better after a week, call your provider.

-The best way to prevent flu during pregnancy is by getting a flu vaccine, ideally before flu season starts.
-The Centers for Disease Control and Prevention (CDC) recommends that pregnant people get a flu vaccine any time during their pregnancy.
+The best way to prevent flu during pregnancy is by getting a flu shot.
+The best time to get your flu shot is before flu season starts, but you can get it at any time during your pregnancy.

 Pregnant people should also follow general flu prevention best practices: